csiro-crop-informatics/repset/README.md

 The workflow incorporates three ways of mapping and evaluating reads, `dna2dna`, `rna2rna`, `rna2dna` and by default all are executed.
-To restrict execution to one or two of those, you can run the workflow with e.g. `--mapmode dna2dna` or `--mapmode rna2rna|rna2dna`.
+To restrict execution to one or two of those, you can run the workflow with e.g.

+* `--mapmode dna2dna` - evaluate DNA-Seq read mapping to genome
+* `--mapmode rna2rna|rna2dna`  - evaluate RNA-Seq read mapping to genome and transcriptome

 ## Evaluated mappers